 Yikouxiang in traditional spicy sauce (£6.20).
 Layers and layers of al-dente cold dumpling skins coated in chilli-oil and soy nestling on a bed of cucumber, and why not?
 I really enjoyed this carb mountain.

 Beef slices in chef’s special sauce (£6.8).
-The first thing that came to mind was Xi’an corned beef!
+The first thing that came to mind was that this is Xi’an’s version corned beef!
 I believe it’s beef shin slow braised until tender – dip it the chilli soy for all it’s splendour.

 Boneless chicken in ginger sauce (£6.20).
-A fellow diner referred to this as the redeeming dish since the other dishes weren’t to their taste – I disagree and found this one a little insipid compared to the others.
+A fellow diner referred to this as the redeeming dish since the others weren’t to their taste – I disagreed and found this one a little insipid compared to the others.
 I’m a big fan of chicken skin when fried, roasted or grilled not boiled which this one was.
 I’ll put this one in the to-be-missed pile next time.

 When did I go?
 Feb 2016

 The damage: Expect to pay £15-£20 per head for a load of food!

 The good: Don’t expect anything gourmet at this price point but hand-pulled noodles are the order of the day here, they are a sponge for flavour and flavour they have a plenty.
 The dumpling wrappers and dumplings themselves are quite interesting too.
 So if you want to be a fan and you’re in the area wanting to try something off-piste with outstanding value head up here during a non-match day.
 Oh and it’s BYO too.